robin4a4/jSimple/README.md

 <div id="container"></div>
 ```

+You can read more on this package here: [@jsimple/core](https://github.com/robin4a4/jSimple/tree/main/packages/core)

 ### DOM-render
 Using the dom-render package you can simplify this markup like the following example.
 It is heavily inspired by Alpinejs.